The Best Bed Types for Back Pain Relief

 Key Takeaways

-• Sustainable bed frames reduce toxic exposure and environmental waste.
+• Sustainable bed frames reduce toxic exposure and cut down on landfill waste.

 • Eco-friendly frames use FSC-certified wood, reclaimed materials, and low-VOC finishes.